 “There is an old saying that blood is thicker than water.”

+Today is Thanksgiving.
+It’s a time that we often spend with family.
+On television, the biggest family for decades was the Nelsons.
+So here at Upcomingdiscs, we decided it was the best day to let you know that the final two seasons have finally been released, and you can now spend your holidays with Ozzie, Harriet, Rick, and David.
+Tomorrow we’ll start posting our suggestions for holiday gifts for your loved ones.
+Consider this an early start.
 We’ve had Keeping Up With The Kardashians, Gene Simmons with his Family Jewels, and even Snoop Dog’s Father Hood.
 It’s become a bit of a trend to follow these celebrity families around and watch the drama of their privileged lives unfold on our television screens.
 You might think it’s a relatively recent phenomenon, but would you believe they were doing it back in the infant days of television when we followed around a musician named Ozzie and his wife way back in 1952?
 No, we’re not talking about Ozzie Osbourne and his family.
 I’m talking about Ozzie and Harriet Nelson.
 They were television’s darling family before we ever heard about Lucy and Desi.
 The show actually started on radio like many of the fledgling industry’s early hits including the likes of Gunsmoke.
 Four years after the radio brought us The Adventures Of Ozzie And Harriet, they moved to television.
 While their two sons were played by actors on the radio, both David and Ricky Nelson joined the television show, and it went on to make television history, breaking records, some still held today.
-It was the first television series to ever hit 10 seasons.
-It lasted from 1952 to 1966 with 436 episodes.
+It was the first television series to ever hit 10 seasons, finishing with 14, still a sitcom record.
+It lasted from 1952 to 1966, with 436 episodes.
 Until The Simpsons, it was the longest running scripted television comedy and remains still the longest live-action scripted comedy ever on television.
-And while the stories were, of course fictional, most aspects of the show were quite real.
+And while the stories were, of course, fictional, most aspects of the show were quite real.
 Their television home was modeled after their real home.
 Many of the family’s life stories found their way to the series.
 The four family members were quite real, and you just couldn’t fake these relationships.

-Ozzie and Harriet’s grandson and Ricky’s son Sam Nelson went on a 7-year journey to hunt down the original elements to all 436 episodes and begin to restore them.
-He found them often in horrible climate conditions and in great need of restoration, and so he took on that task as well.
+Ozzie and Harriet’s grandson and Ricky’s son, Sam Nelson, went on a seven-year journey to hunt down the original elements to all 436 episodes and begin to restore them.
+He found them often in horrible climate conditions and in great need of restoration, so he took on that task as well.
 I had a chance to talk to Sam about that process, and you can listen to that conversation Here.
-That process is about 50% complete, and through MPI they are now being released.
-The first two seasons of 39 episodes each are now available on DVD, and it’s a big part of television history that you can now add to your home video shelves.
+That process is now complete, and it’s a big part of television history that you can now add to your home video shelves.